Wolverine971/9takes/src/blog/enneagram/how-each-ennagram-type-unwinds.md

 ## Enneagram Type 8: The Challenger

-### Embrace Personal Growth Through Challenging Activities:
+### Embrace Personal Growth Through Challenging Activities

 - Benefit: Build confidence and overcome your limitations.
 - Why it's essential: Pushing boundaries helps you discover your inner strength and resilience.